Lakewood High School (Lakewood, Ohio): First Federal Lakewood Stadium

 Lakewood High School's athletic field was built in 1941 and is located just south of the school building in the school's athletic complex.
 The stadium is used for numerous sporting events, including playoff and home football games for nearby St. Edward High School football team, which is located a few blocks away.
 The football field was first renovated in 1986-7, with the addition of an all-weather track and a sand-ballasted synthetic surface, and again, in 2007 with the installation of FieldTurf and in 2014, First Federal of Lakewood, a local bank, agreed to pay the district $320,000 for the naming rights.
+In 2024, a jumbotron replaced the original scoreboard.
 It can seat 8,000 people with standing room for an additional 2,000.

 The athletic complex is also home to the school's football, soccer, rugby, track & field, tennis, softball, and baseball teams.

 Performing arts

 Lakewood High School has a number of opportunities for its students to gain experience and training in the performing arts.
 Multiple orchestras and choirs are offered as well as broadcast/theater production.